dorin-racovet/real-estate-mvp/README.md

 # Real Estate MVP

-This project is an MVP developed using the BMAD (Building Multi-Agent Developers) method.
+This project is an MVP developed using the BMAD (Build More, Architect Dreams) method.

 It is a full-stack real estate application.